 As noted in Analytic Note 1, having a good idea that would be valuable if it could be authorized and implemented in some local domain is an important first step in developing a value creating idea to which you and others can get committed.
 But the idea is not valuable if, as a practical matter, it cannot be socially legitimated and attract the resources necessary to achieve the desired result.
 Nor is it valuable if there is no way to deploy the resources in particular ways that can produce the desired results.

 The idea has to meet practical tests that affect its sustainability and operational feasibility as well as substantive tests that the idea is plausibly valuable if it could practically be done.
-The next test after the giggle test, then, is the challenge to get real; to test seriously whether and how the public value proposition could actually be given legitimate social standing, and effectively implemented in the immediate context in which one is operating.
-This work was foreshadowed in Analytic Note 1, but here we go deeper to help you meet both the giggle test, and the getting real tests.
+The next test after the Giggle Test, then, is the challenge to Get Real; to test seriously whether and how the public value proposition could actually be given legitimate social standing, and effectively implemented in the immediate context in which one is operating.

 The Strategic Triangle: Social Value, Operational Feasibility, Social and Financial Sustainability

 As noted in Analytic Note 1, a valuable tool for diagnosing the immediate context, checking for risks and opportunities to drive one’s idea forward, and imagining the actions that could be taken to reduce the risks of proceeding is a simple idea we call the strategic triangle.
 This appeared as Figure 4 in Analytic Note 1.
 It appears here again as Figure 3.
 The basic idea is that a social or public value creating social idea has to meet three criteria symbolized by the points of the triangle: it has to be; 1) publicly valuable; 2) socially legitimate and financially sustainable; and 3) operationally feasible to achieve.

 Of course, once one has done the work described above to develop a strong public value proposition that defines the ends to be achieved (or the dimensions of value to be advanced), and outlines the means to be relied upon to achieve the desired goals, one has gone a long way towards meeting these tests.
 This is particularly true with respect to developing a clear conception of the public value to be produced.
-One has also gone part of the way towards meeting the test of operational feasibility, in the sense that one has identified an intervention to try that has a reasonable chance of achieving the desired goal.
-(That is the giggle test).
+One has also gone part of the way towards meeting the test of operational feasibility, in the sense that one has identified an intervention to try that has a reasonable chance of achieving the desired goal (that is the Giggle Test).

 But the strategic triangle indicates that there is much diagnostic and fact checking work that remains.
 With respect to the question of operational feasibility, one may have a blue print of the machine you would like to assemble, but the machine has not yet been built.
 An important question is how much will it cost to build as an investment, and how much it will cost to run as a continuing operation once the investment has been made.
-An equally important question is whether the required capacity already exists so that all one has to do is to turn the efforts in a new direction; or whether there are bits a pieces of existing capacity that can be combined to create the required capacity; or whether one has to start from the ground up.
+An equally important question is whether the required capacity already exists so that all one has to do is to turn the efforts in a new direction; or whether there are bits and pieces of existing capacity that can be combined to create the required capacity; or whether one has to start from the ground up.
 These are the questions that need to be answered before the question of operational feasibility has been answered.